lee-joanne/yakker-frontend/README.md

 ![Screenshot of About Page](documentation/aboutpage.png)

 The 'About' page is created so new users will immediately be able to learn the purpose of Yakker and what Yakker is used for.
 The 'About' page also explains the different terms (yakfile for profile, reyakk for like).
-For logged-in users, the 'About' page serves a useful purpose as it explains what the Feed page is for, and what the Reyakked page is for.
+For logged-in users, the 'About' page serves a useful purpose as it explains what the 'Feed' page is for, and what the 'Reyakked' page is for.
 Users will be reminded of the functionality of the website such as the capability of being able to edit/delete posts and comments, not being able to reyakk to their own posts/comments, the character limit of titles and content, etc. All of the information a new user or returning user would possibly need will be found on this page.

 User stories covered: